openedx/docs.openedx.org/source/educators/migration_wip/9_video/upload_video.rst

 * For courses that have :ref:`non-integrated transcripts <Automated Video Process for Non Integrated Transcripts>`, you must obtain your transcripts from your third party provider.
-You later :ref:`add the video transcripts manually <Add a Transcript>` when you create a video component.
+You later :doc:`prepare_video/obtain_transcript` when you create a video component.
 Transcripts can also be added in the Transcript tab within the Info Modal.

 .. image:: ../images/videos_page_info_modal_transcripts.png